Andres Jasson

-Andres Jasson (born January 17, 2002) is an American professional soccer player who plays for Danish Superliga club AaB.
+Andres Jasson (born January 17, 2002) is an American professional soccer player who plays for Danish 1st Division club AaB.

 Club career

 Jasson grew up in Greenwich, Connecticut and was raised by an Argentine father and Spanish mother.

 A four-star recruit, he signed a National Letter of Intent to play college soccer for Yale University.
 Jasson enrolled in Yale in August 2020, but due to the ongoing COVID-19 pandemic, the Ivy League soccer season was delayed to February 2021, before Jasson could play a competitive game for the Bulldogs.

 On November 19, 2020, Jasson signed a homegrown player contract with New York City FC, forgoing his four years of collegiate eligibility.
 On December 15, 2020, he made his professional debut, coming on in the 70th minute of a CONCACAF Champions League match against UANL Tigres.

 On June 7, 2024, Jasson signed with Danish Superliga side AaB.

 International career

 Jasson has regularly appeared with the United States youth national team setup, joining the U-15 boys' team in 2016 and 2017, before joining the U.S. under-17 men's team at the October 2018 U17 International Youth Tournament in England.